 - Can you cut back your cell phone plan?

-Don’t do Just one Thing
+Don’t do Just one Thing.

-For example, cutting a $10 a month streaming service doesn’t seem like much, but if you do that, and sell $300 worth of stuff, and side hustle another $400, and cut out one take out meal a month (and put all that in your savings account) you’ll have about $1000 saved!
+For example, cutting a $10 a month streaming service doesn’t seem like much, but if you do that, and sell $300 worth of stuff, and side hustles another $400, and cut out one take out meal a month (and put all that in your savings account) you’ll have about $1000 saved!

 With a little bit of motivation and discipline, anyone can save money for Christmas gifts.
-That way, you can not only be a great gift-giver, but you can also enjoy giving those gifts without worrying about holiday hangover come January.
+That way, you can not only be a great gift-giver, but you can also enjoy giving those gifts without worrying about the holiday hangover come January.